The Cuban Revolution

 A thoughtful examination of the role of ideology in shaping the principal policy approaches to economic development and political participation.
 The study offers a compelling critique of the inability of Cuban structures to break free from the grip of antidemocratic impulses of Marxist-Leninist precepts.
 It is particularly useful as a perspective on Cuba during the early years of the post-Soviet period.

 Chomsky, Aviva.
 A History of the Cuban Revolution.
-New York: Wiley Blackwell, 2010.
+2d ed.
+Hoboken: John Wiley, 2015.

 del Águila, Juan M. Cuba: Dilemmas of a Revolution.
 Boulder, CO: Westview, 1984.

 A generally critical assessment of the politics, policies, and programs of the Cuban revolutionary government.
 Attention is given principally to Cuban foreign policy, economic development, social programs, and the development of the new institutional structures of the Cuban government.

 Eckstein, Susan E. Back from the Future: Cuba under Castro.
 2d ed.
 New York: Routledge, 2003.